amargaritov/starlit/README.md

 * the source code of a cmix-based compressor for enwik9 amended to meet the Hutter Prize restrictions on running time and usage of RAM
 * the source code of phda9-2017 enwik8 preprocessor amended to work with enwik9
 * a set of scripts for building and constructing the compressor
-* a prebuilt executable file of STARLIT compressor for an AMD's Zen 2 processor
+* a pre-built executable file of STARLIT compressor for an AMD's Zen 2 processor

 The compressor that can be constructed using the sources/tools above can only work with enwik9.
 As per Hutter Prize Competition requirements, the compressor outputs a binary -- a self-extracting archive (executable) that restores enwik9.

 The compressor was tested on Ubuntu 18 and x86 CPU.

 # Submission description
 STARLIT beats the current Hutter Prize result when combined with the cmix compressor and phda9 preprocessing.
-Further in this document STARLIT means a compressor/decopressor that features STARLIT preprocessing algorithm, phda9 preprocessing algorithm, and cmix compressor.
+Further in this document STARLIT means a compressor/decompressor that features 1) STARLIT preprocessing algorithm, 2) phda9 preprocessing algorithm, and 3) cmix compressor.

 Below is the current STARLIT compression result (Linux, x86 processor):
 STARLIT compressor binary size (S1): 405924 bytes